skyfe79/Awesome/README.md

 ## Swift

+- [agent-skills](https://github.com/nonameplum/agent-skills) - Documentation formatted as skills for AI coding assistants.
+Includes a DocC converter for creating new skills.
 - [velox](https://github.com/velox-apps/velox) - Velox is a port of Tauri to Swift.
 - [cmd-eikana](https://github.com/iMasanari/cmd-eikana) - Application of macOS which switches Alphabet / Kana by pressing left and right command key alone.
 Other key remapping is also possible.
 - [ReqRes](https://github.com/OloApps/ReqRes) - Modern Web Debugging Proxy